 Fujitsu providing servers for data centre inside a wind turbine

-The relentless surge of data centre clusters and hyperscale facilities have seen a reciprocal rise in renewable energy sources.
+The relentless surge of data center clusters and hyperscale facilities have seen a reciprocal rise in renewable energy sources.

-And now to flip the industry on its head, WestfalenWIND IT has taken it a step further by bringing the data centre to the energy source by implanting a a data centre inside a wind turbine.
+And now to flip the industry on its head, WestfalenWIND IT has taken it a step further by bringing the data center to the energy source by implanting a a data center inside a wind turbine.

-Designed by WestfalenWIND IT and part of the WindCORES initiative, the near zero-emissions tier III data centre is operating in Paderborn, Germany and features energy-efficient Fujitsu PRIMERGY servers and ETERNUS storage systems.
+Designed by WestfalenWIND IT and part of the WindCORES initiative, the near zero-emissions tier III data center is operating in Paderborn, Germany and features energy-efficient Fujitsu PRIMERGY servers and ETERNUS storage systems.

 According to Fujitsu, the facility also has enhanced power management to keep overall draw to a minimum, in addition to the use of highly efficient components like AC-DC converters and the latest generation of cooling technology.

 Fujitsu SELECT Partner Green IT – Das Systemhaus (Green IT) is profiting from the low energy requirements as well as the low-cost electricity produced by the wind turbine itself, allowing it to pass on substantial cost savings to customers.

 Fujitsu EMEIA vice president and head of channel and sales operations Dave Hazard says this means Green IT’s cloud-based services are competitively priced and eco-friendly with a near-zero carbon footprint.